Szczecin Lagoon: History

+In the 10th century, the emerging Polish state strove for the area, but likely did not succeed with establishing control.

-The area became part of the emerging Polish state in the 10th century.
-Following Poland's fragmentation, it formed part of the Duchy of Pomerania.
-In the 17th century, it passed to Sweden.
-Later on, it gradually passed to the Kingdom of Prussia in the 18th and 19th century, and from 1871 it was also part of Germany.
+Following Poland's fragmentation, it formed part of the Duchy of Pomerania, which became part of the Holy Roman Empire of the German Nation.
+In the 17th century, it was ruled by Sweden, but statyed part of Germany.
+Later on, it gradually passed to the Kingdom of Prussia in the 18th and 19th century, and from 1871 was part of reunified Germany.
 In 1880, the Kaiserfahrt ("Emperor's passage") channel on Usedom was opened, a water route with a depth of 10 metres connecting the lagoon with the Baltic Sea by bypassing the eastern part of the Swine, allowing large ships to enter the lagoon and the seaport of Stettin quicker and safer.

 The canal, approximately 12 km long and 10 metres deep, was dug by the German Empire between 1874 and 1880, during the reign of the first Kaiser Wilhelm (1797–1888) after whom it was named.
 Also, the work resulted in a new island named Kaseburg (Karsibór) being cut off from Usedom.